Optimality-Based Control Space Reduction for Infinite-Dimensional Control Spaces: A posteriori error estimation

 \begin{proof} Note that $\calQ\in \calL(L^2(0,T;U),L^2(0,T;U)')$ -- defined in \eqref{eq:Q} -- is coercive, since $\beta >0$ by assumption \textbf{(A2)} and $\calS'C'C\calS$ is non-negative.
 Now we apply Lemma~\ref{lem:lemApost} to $\calU = L^2(0,T;U)$, $\calQ$, $b$ as in \eqref{eq:Q}, \eqref{eq:d}, and $\tilde u \in \calU$.
 Evaluating $\calJ_U^{-1}(\calQ\bar u^r-d)=\nabla\hat J(\tilde u)$ and estimating the norm of $\calQ$, implies the result. \end{proof}

 \begin{remark} Note that the upper bound in \eqref{eq:error_est} is the same as the perturbation bound given in \cite{troltzsch2009pod} in the case without control constraints.
 We are particularly interested in the case $\tilde u = \bar u^r$.
 For this special choice of $\tilde u$, the proof given in, e.g., \cite[Theorem 3.7]{kartmann2024certifiedmodelpredictivecontrol}, is also possible since $\bar u^r$ fulfills the optimality condition of the state-reduced \OCP.
 However, in contrast to \cite{kartmann2024certifiedmodelpredictivecontrol,karcher2018certified, ali2020reduced}, the proof given here completely avoids using the optimality condition of the reduced model ($\tilde u$ can be arbitrary), and directly provides a lower bound without additional effort.
-This is a benefit in practice, since we can apply the error estimators in \eqref{eq:error_est} to each (possibly non-optimal) iterate $u_k$ of an iterative algorithm ($\tilde u=u_k$) and do not have to solve the {\ROM} up to optimality.
-Note that the evaluation of the error estimator in \eqref{eq:error_est} requires a calculation of the {\FOM} state and adjoint at $\tilde u$.
-However, in the adaptive setting introduced below in Algorithm~\ref{alg:ROM_OPT}, they can serve as new data for updating the reduced-order model. $\Diamond$ \end{remark}
+This is a benefit in practice, since we can apply the error estimators in \eqref{eq:error_est} to each (possibly non-optimal) iterate $u_k$ of an iterative algorithm ($\tilde u=u_k$) and do not have to solve the {\ROM} up to optimality. {We explicitly note that the evaluation of the error estimator in \eqref{eq:error_est} requires a calculation of the {\FOM} state and adjoint at $\tilde u$ and thus, is not online-efficient.
+However, in the adaptive setting introduced below in Algorithm~\ref{alg:ROM_OPT}, they can serve as new data for updating the reduced-order model.
+If one is interested in obtaining an offline-online decomposable upper bound of $\bar \Delta(\tilde u)$, one can add $\pm \nabla J^r(\tilde u)$ on the right-hand side of \eqref{eq:error_est} to estimate

+The first term can be computed cheaply, while the second can be estimated via residual-based a posteriori estimators for state and adjoint (cf., e.g., \cite{karcher2018certified,kartmann2024certifiedmodelpredictivecontrol}).
+Using offline-online decomposition, their evaluation also depends solely on the \ROM.
+As far as we can see, such a construction is not available for the lower bound.} Finally, we note that incorporating maximal parabolic regularity theory and interpolation-space embeddings can lead to sharper estimates of $\norm{CS}{}$ in specific settings, which would improve the lower bound. \end{remark}